control-toolbox/CTDirect.jl/test/docs/jump_ctdirect.md

 Jump / CTDirect comparison - algal bacterial problem (see test/jump_comparison.jl) Ipopt version 3.14.17, running with linear solver MUMPS 5.7.3 Ipopt settings: tol=1e-8, mu_strategy=adaptive
-Note that the problem is redefined for each method: jump, ctdirect and ctdirect new model
+Note that the problem is redefined for each method: jump, ctdirect and ctdirect new model.

+Also, the Gauss Legendre 2 implementations for Jump and CTDirect handle the control slightly differently: jump version uses a piecewise constant control while CTDirect uses a piecewise linear control.
+So the discretization is not exactly identical, and the number of nonzero elements in derivatives will change, see **.
+This also means that the CTDirect version has mN+1 controls instead of N for the Jump version.
+Neither versions use the formulation where stage controls are directly treated as variables, however for a 2-stage method the number of control variables will be similar.

 Takeaways:
 - CTDirect still allocates way more memory (roughly x15, better than before).